kach/emo.7/README.txt

               ing.

+       DX     Similarly  to  D:  this  conveys sudden disappointment, sadness, devastation, etc.

+       :3 or =3
-       :3     The `kitty face'.
+              The `kitty face'.
 Conveys a cat-like feeling of happiness.

        c:     Conveys a heightened sense of happiness, joy, etc.

        :c     Conveys a heightened sense of  sadness,  sudden  disappointment, etc.